Contracting Operational Readiness Exercise 21

 |0

-This work, Contracting Operational Readiness Exercise 21 [Image 5 of 5], by SPC Larissa Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Contracting Operational Readiness Exercise 21 [Image 10 of 10], by SPC Eric Kestner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT